-The streaming behemoth’s explanation for its change was that the former five-star system confused the heck out of people.
+The streaming behemoth’s explanation for the change was that the former five-star system confused the heck out of people.
 And this isn’t untrue – instead of the stars representing how other subscribers had rated the film, they were in fact Netflix’s prediction of what you’d rate that film or show depending on your viewing habits.
-However, a lot of people didn’t get the memo on this.
+A lot of people didn’t just get the memo.

 Thumbs down for the new system

-While this was an issue for Netflix and its subscribers, the streamer made a giant misstep by replacing a confusing system with an even more confusing one – the thumbs up, thumbs down algorithm which is combined with a percentage match that Johnson claims reinforces the idea that these recommendations are personalized.
+While this was an issue for Netflix and its subscribers, the streamer made a giant misstep by replacing a confusing system with an even more confusing one – the thumbs up, thumbs down algorithm which is combined with a percentage match that Johnson claims reinforces the idea that “recommended for you” means personalized.
 So all users have to do is give something a thumbs up or down and Netflix would learn from your ratings.

 Learning from others

-Of course, Netflix is persistently looking for new ways to go against the grain and its alternative method of rating content is not without its merit.
-As some users said, they did use the thumbs down as a way to effectively remove shows, films, and specials they were never going to have interest in, with one stating that “it was the best method of letting Netflix’s algorithm know that he wasn’t interested.”
-However, the overall conclusion from users online is that the switch from a five-star rating to a thumbs up, thumbs down one did the opposite of what it intended and became less accurate in matching content to its users’ tastes.
+Of course, Netflix is persistently looking for new ways to go against the grain, and its alternative method of rating content is not without its merit.
+As some users said, they did use the thumbs down as a way to effectively remove shows, films, and specials they were never going to have interest in.
+One user even stated that “it was the best method of letting Netflix’s algorithm know” that he wasn’t interested.

 I hate the new thumbs rating.
 I attempted to watch 3 shows.
 All would of been rated 2 stars waste of my time.
 Canceling today.